Brood X cicadas might swarm you if you use power tools at the wrong time of day

-Cicada season brings a lot with it: a noisier great outdoors, extra yard work to protect your trees, and even some potential new garnishes at mealtime.
-All that's more or less expected, but there's one more side effect of Brood X cicadas emerging from underground after 17 years you might not be expecting: swarms of amorous bugs obsessed with your power tools.
+Cicada season brings a noisier great outdoors, extra yard work to protect your trees, and even some potential new garnishes at meals.
+All that's more or less expected, but there's another side effect of Brood X cicadas emerging from underground after 17 years you might not be ready for: swarms of amorous bugs obsessed with your power tools.

 It's true.
 The loud, buzzing sound of your lawnmower, angle grinder or power drill are similar enough to the cicadas' mating call that it can confuse the bugs, and send them crowding around construction workers or gardeners.